Boston National Historical Park: Faneuil Hall

-Faneuil Hall was first constructed in the 1740s, and was the site of important pro-independence speeches.
+Faneuil Hall, built in 1742, was the site of important pro-independence speeches.
+It served as Boston's town hall until Boston became a city in 1824.
 The hall is owned and operated by the city of Boston, with the park service offering talks in the Great Hall.

 Old North Church

-The Old North Church, built in 1723, was the location where Paul Revere had signal lanterns lit on the night of April 18, 1775, prior to his "midnight ride" that led to the Battles of Lexington and Concord and the start of the revolutionary war.
-The church, the oldest operating in Boston, has an Episcopalian congregation, which owns and operates the building.
+The Old North Church, built in 1723, was the location where Paul Revere directed two signal lanterns to be displayed on the night of April 18, 1775, prior to his "midnight ride".
+The church, the oldest operating in Boston, has an Episcopalian congregation, which still meets in the building.
+Old North Illuminated, a nonprofit organization, oversees tourism and preservation efforts.